UTDNebula/nebula-api/docs/index.md

 ## Linting

+To run `staticcheck` refer to [this URL](https://staticcheck.io/docs/getting-started/).
 Run `make check` to run `go vet` and `staticcheck` on the api project.
 In order to a PR to be approved, this make target (or its relevant commands) should run successfully to ensure use of good practices.

 ## Unit/Integration Testing (TODO)